jasonaross/create-your-own-adventure/english/sleep/marshmallow.md

 and you start thinking is it really possible, whatever i think will come true.

+You consider ensuring that every child in the world has the economic conditions for a full education, including music.
+You consider wishing for a breakthrough on fusion research, to allow a higher level of energy and economic development, and the potential for powered, rather than inertial, rocket trajectories to Mars and beyond.
+Or...

 You think if you should wish there was a way to melt these chocolates

 Do you: